ydb-platform/benchhelpers/tpcc/oracle/README.md

 The TPC-C setup involves the following components:

 1. Helper scripts located in this directory.
 Execute them on any random machine.
 2. TPC-C clients, which can be executed on the same machine as the helper scripts.
-However, for a reasonable PostgreSQL cluster, it is recommended to have multiple machines running the TPC-C client.
+However, for a reasonable Oracle Database system, it is recommended to have multiple machines running the TPC-C client.
 Please, check hardware [requirements](https://github.com/ydb-platform/tpcc#hardware-requirements) for TPC-C clients.
-3. A running PostgreSQL cluster.
-While it can be on the same machines where the TPC-C client is executed, we strongly advise having separate machines for the PostgreSQL cluster.
+3. A running Oracle Database installation, with a database created.
+While it can be on the same machines where the TPC-C client is executed, we strongly advise having separate machines for the Oracle Database.
 4. Prepared file containing a list of TPC-C hosts (separated by new lines) to run the TPC-C client on.
 Note that if your machine has multiple cores, you can run multiple instances of TPC-C on the same machine.
 For example:

 ```